Frequently Asked Questions from New & Current Students

 I'm a full-time graduate student but I need to change to be a part-time student.
 How do I make this change?

 You should first talk to your supervisor and the Graduate Assistant in your graduate program.
-A formal recommendation, as a letter, is needed by the School of Graduate Studies from your program that details your academic program and progress to date.
+A letter supporting the request to change to part-time status is needed by the School of Graduate Studies from your program that details your academic program and progress to date.
 This recommendation should be provided to the Director of Admissions and Student Services in the School of Graduate Studies by emailing email@example.com, calling the School at 613-533-6100 (internally, extension 36100) or dropping the letter off at the School on the fourth floor of Gordon Hall, 74 Union Street.

+Though people may deal with family responsibilities differently depending on their unique needs and sources of support, one option available to new parents is maternity/parental leave.
 You can change your registration status to "inactive" for up to two terms.
 Keep in mind that both parents are entitled to parental leave and mothers are entitled to a maternity leave.
 Leaves are usually taken during the first year of the child's life.
 A fee waiver for the period of the leave is granted through the School of Graduate Studies.
-Your eligibility for financial support through the School will be extended by the period of time taken for the leave.
 Please check with any outside funding agency that may be providing you with awards for any regulations the agency may have regarding leaves.

 Please complete a Change in Status form (PDF*, 56 KB) and provide the completed form to the Director, Admissions and Student Services by email to firstname.lastname@example.org, or drop it off at the School on the fourth floor of Gordon Hall, 74 Union Street.